majek/idea/site/014-ptrace-tutorial-1/main.md

 > ptrace is a nasty, complex part of the kernel which has a long
 > history of problems

-Indeed, a number of serious secuirty issues were found in kernel `ptrace` code.
-This is so noticable that
+Indeed, a number of serious security issues were found in kernel `ptrace` code.
+This is so noticeable that
 [Ubuntu decided to disable the ability to run a ptrace](https://wiki.ubuntu.com/SecurityTeam/Roadmap/KernelHardening#ptrace_Protection) against unrelated processes by an untrusted user.
 You can see if your Linux has that restriction enabled by looking at the output of sysctl